THE OLD TESTAMENT HOUSE OF THE LORD: FIFTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 In the last chapter of the Book of Revelation, Jesus repeats His statement recorded in the first verse of the first chapter.
 The Book of Revelation was given to John by the personal angel of the Lord.

-I Jesus have sent mine angel to testify unto you these things in the churches.
-I am the root and the offspring of David, and the bright and morning star.
+“I, Jesus, have sent My angel to testify to you these things in the churches.
+I am the Root and the Offspring of David, the Bright and Morning Star.”
 (Revelation 22:16)

 The Importance of Holiness